-Beginning with the May 2013 release of m-Power, developers will be able to use a Regular Expression Java external object for parsing field values.
+m-Power developers are now able to use a Regular Expression Java external object for parsing field values.
 The most common example of when this would be done is with the Email Upload template, in order to grab a piece of data from one section of the email.
 In the example below, we will be grabbing the Invoice Number from the email subject and storing it in the INVNO field.

 - The first step is to create the proper regular expression and store it in an application calculation in the maintainer.
 Regular expressions are incredibly powerful and complex, and as such are well beyond the scope of this documentation.
-However, there is plenty of information online as well as tools to automatically generate regular expressions, such as this one, which is what was used for this example.
+However, there is plenty of information online as well as tools to automatically generate regular expressions.
 If you want to test a regular expression you have created prior to using it, try our tool here.
-For this example, we are assuming the invoice number will come in the subject in the format "Invoice No. XXXXX".
+For this example, we are assuming the invoice number will come in the subject in the format “Invoice No. XXXXX”.
 Therefore, our expression will be

 /Invoice No\\. (\\d+)/and our calc will look like the below screenshot.